OctopusDeploy/blog/blog/2019-09/deploy-to-aws-beanstalk/index.md

 *The details of the referenced package.*

 Because we have enabled the `JSON configuration variables` feature and configured it to process the file called `appsettings.json`, the value of the Octopus variable `AppSettings:EnvironmentName` will replace the existing `EnvironmentName` in the JSON file.
-In this way we have created an environment specific deployment from a generic application bundle.
+In this way, we have created an environment-specific deployment from a generic application bundle.

 :::hint
 You can use the `substitute variables in files` feature in the same way.